lsd-consulting/lsd-distributed-interceptors/README.md

 # lsd-distributed-interceptor-library
-A set of interceptors gathering information for the LSD library
+A set of interceptors gathering information for the LSD (Yatspec) library